maganaluis/k8s-api-golang/analysis.md

 ```
 6. Run this job in the ```default``` namespace.

-The result on any Azure AKS cluster will be the on below, on AWS EKS or GCP GKE it will pass.
+The result on any Azure AKS cluster will be the one below, on AWS EKS or GCP GKE it will pass.

 ```
 2020/09/01 19:25:08 Created new workflow in namespace default, execution took 36.042332ms